python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_6d_mixed_practice.md

+## Mixed practice

 1. Make a word guessing game.
 The user should be able to continue guessing until guessing the word correctly (regardless of uppercase/lowercase).
 Every time the user guesses, you should display how many guesses the user has taken so far.
 Give special messages after certain guesses -- for example, after the third guess, say "Three strikes, you're out!
 Just kidding, you can keep guessing." _Note: For extra fun, use the Python `termcolor` module._

 2. Make a number guessing game.
 Give the user feedback with each guess: "Too high" or "Too low".

-3. 1.
-Make a data file called `original_names.txt` with the following content:
+3. Make a data file called `original_names.txt` with the following content:
       ```
       Bob Smith
       Alley Cat
       Mona Jones
       ```
-2. Add some more names to the *.txt file.
+4. Add some more names to the *.txt file.

-3. Start a new "*.py" file or use an existing one.
+5. Start a new "*.py" file or use an existing one.
 Use Python to do the following:
    1. Open the data file and split the lines like so:
       ```python3
       f = open("original_names.txt", "r")